Microbiologists held about 21,700 jobs in 2018. The largest employers of microbiologists were as follows:

-The median annual wage for microbiologists was $66,260 in May 2012.
+The median annual wage for microbiologists was $75,650 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $39,720, and the top 10 percent earned more than $117,690.
+The lowest 10 percent earned less than $43,500, and the highest 10 percent earned more than $133,280.

-In May 2012, the median annual wages for microbiologists in the top five industries in which these microbiologists worked were as follows:
+In May 2019, the median annual wages for microbiologists in the top industries in which they worked were as follows:

 Most microbiologists work full time and keep regular hours.

-Employment of microbiologists is projected to grow 7 percent from 2012 to 2022, slower than the average for all occupations.
-More microbiologists will be needed to contribute to basic research, solve problems encountered in industrial production processes, and monitor environmental conditions to help ensure the public’s health and safety.
+Employment of microbiologists is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+More microbiologists will be needed to contribute to basic research and solve problems of industrial production.

 For more information about microbiologists, visit

 To find job openings for microbiologists in the federal government, visit

 For general information about careers and specialties in biological sciences, visit

 For information about microbiologists’ tools and activities, visit